swynes/Measuring-what-works/Diet_Calculations.md

     ## [1] 24901.83

-The random information group increased beef consumption by 23.57g/week increased co2e by 478.88g/week or 24.90kgCO2e/year
+The random information group increased beef consumption by 23.57g/week increased CO2e by 478.88g/week or 24.90kgCO2e/year

 Only the all information group changed by a significant amount compared to the control group (and it increased beef consumption with a result of 2.24kgCO2e increasing per WEEK).

-\*\*Loy (2016) Information only (control) reduced consumption of meat by 27g at the second follow-up (39.4 standard deviation).
+\*\*LOY ET AL. 2016 Information only (control) reduced consumption of meat by 27g at the second follow-up (39.4 standard deviation).
 N=28

 Using the values from Hoolohan et al. (2013) for weighted average of meat (processed and cooked) of 13.61kgCO2eq/kg and assuming replacement by vegetarian meat alternatives (at 4.81kgCO2eq/kg) gives 8.8kgCO2eq/kg of meat.
 Although the control group is itself a type of intervention (information provided to discourage meat consumption) we subtract control from intervention so that we can also report the study's measure of significance, thereby providing a conservative estimate.